Characters: South Park Main Characters

 - The Corrupter: He's good at getting others to go along with his schemes, usually Butters.
 Taken to extremes in Crack Baby Athletic Association where he manages to serve as this to Kyle of all people.

 - Creepy Child

 - Creepy Crossdresser: He's worn women's clothing more than once.
-In his article on the South Park Archives, it has a detailed statement on what could be seen as gender identity issues.
+In his article on the South Park Archives, there is a detailed statement on what could be seen as gender identity issues.

 - Depraved Bisexual

 - Despotism Justifies the Means: Can often convince the citizens of South Park of this.

 - Determinator: While usually very lazy and stupid, Cartman is capable of incredible things once he puts his mind to it.

 - Although these things only really benefit him and tend to fall into "evil" territory.

 - Did You Just Have Tea With Cthulhu: Cartman managed to become friends with the dark lord, Cthulhu.
 The two of them then flew through the sky while singing to the tune of the My Neighbor Totoro theme song.